Emanuel Avoids Runoff, Wins Mayor's Job In Chicago

 Rahm Emanuel left Washington and his job as the White House chief of staff to run for mayor of Chicago.
 And last night he beat five opponents to win that election.
 He will now replace retiring mayor Richard Daley starting in May.
 NPR's Cheryl Corley reports.

-Mr. DAVID AXELROD (Political advisor, President Obama): Obviously the president has great affection for this city, his hometown, but he has to be fair as well.
+DAVID AXELROD: Obviously the president has great affection for this city, his hometown, but he has to be fair as well.
 But whatever the city's entitled to the city will get.
 And I don't think Rahm'll leave one dollar on the table.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.